ozmos/100-days-of-code/r1-log.md

 ###R1D48
 Followed along a tutorial for a React pomodoro.
 Have picked up some useful tips.
 Will incorporate `moment.js`.
 Also picking up some new syntax and development patterns.

+###R1D49
+I finished the tutorial on the React Pomodoro.
+Based on this I introduced `moment.js` which provides a saner way to count time.
+Counting down using the simpler method of simply subtracting 1 from the current time every second renders a smoother countdown than the method I was using previously which calculated the difference between the current time and a set time in the future.
+There is still a delay of one second or so between when the start button is pressed and when the timer starts.
+I may need to read more tutorials to see how to fix this.